 Xfinity Flex Box

 The Xfinity Flex 4K streaming TV Box is a device that makes it so you can run a bunch of streaming apps on your TV.
 Think of it like a Roku or Chromecast.
-You’ll get one Flex for free if you’re on almost any internet-only plan.

 I recommend getting the Flex if you use a lot of Comcast Xfinity services.
 And if you need a single streaming box for a family room.